Heprain/SEFFSal/README.md

 **2. Train.**

-You can change the `local_config' files in the script to choose the model for training.
+You can change the `--' files in the script to choose the model for training.
 ```
 bash train.sh
 ```

-After training, the checkpoints will be saved in the path `checkpoints/XXX', where the XXX is depends on the training config.
+After training, the checkpoints will be saved in the path `--', where the XXX depends on the training config.

 **3. Test.**

-You can change the `local_config' files in the script to choose the model for training.
 ```
-bash train.sh
+bash test.sh
 ```

-After training, the checkpoints will be saved in the path `checkpoints/XXX', where the XXX is depends on the training config.

 **4. Eval.**